What should an options weekly review include?

 1. Prepare the review set

 Collect all trades closed during the week and any open positions that were adjusted.
-Make sure each trade has tags and at least one note explaining the original thesis.
+Make sure each trade has tags, the original thesis, and a clear exit or management note.
+If trades are missing core fields, fix that first so the review is based on evidence rather than memory.

 2. Summarize results without judging yet